juanmadev5/juanmadev5/README.md

 # Hi there,  I'm JM Dev 👋

-📱💻 I'm an Android and Web developer </>
+📱💻 I'm an Android and Web developer from Paraguay 🇵🇾 </>
 I like to code in my free times, I can learn any programming language, doesn't matter what is.

 ## Proyects